SoarGroup/Release-Support/readme.md

 ## Current Release Process

+* Add a new release notes file under the `txt/` directory
 * Clone all of SoarGroup's repos into a directory
 * generate the manual via the makefile under `ManualSource`, or grab the built one from this repository's GH action workflow result.
 It should be placed in the `pdf` directory.
 * Download the Windows, Mac (x86-64) and Linux builds of Soar from the desired GH action workflow result